-HPE's vision for the intelligent edge
+Assessing HPE's vision for the intelligent edge

 That creates a need for access control and network segmentation that isolates these devices and provides a level of visibility and control that is integrated into the network architecture itself.
 HPE regards this as a massive shift from what enterprise networks have been used for historically – connecting users and taking them from Point A to Point B with high quality of service, Melkote said.

 "The segmentation is, I think, the next big evolution for all the new use cases that are emerging,” Melkote said.

 “The segmentation not only happens inside a LAN context with Wi-Fi and wired technology but in a WAN context, too.
-You need to be able to extend it across a wide area network, which itself is changing from a traditional MPLS network to a software-defined WAN, SD-WAN.”
+You need to be able to extend it across a wide area network, which itself is changing from a traditional MPLS network to a software-defined WAN, SD-WAN."

-SD-WAN is one of the core technologies for enabling edge-to-cloud efficiency, an ever-more-important consideration given the migration of applications from private data centers to public cloud, Melkote said.
-SD-WAN also extends to branch offices that not only need to connect to data centers, but directly to the cloud using a combination of internet links and private circuits, he said.
+SD-WAN is one of the core technologies for enabling edge-to-cloud efficiency, an ever-more-important consideration given the migration of applications from private data centres to public cloud, Melkote said.

+SD-WAN also extends to branch offices that not only need to connect to data centres, but directly to the cloud using a combination of internet links and private circuits, he said.

 “What we are doing is basically integrating the security and the WAN functionality into the architecture so you don’t have to rely on technology from third parties to provide that additional level of security or additional segmentation on the network itself,” Melkote said.